 SO - if the authors want to claim this; then break out the amount of political content seen/followed by old people.
 They have that!!
 I think this is a very suspect claim based on this figure.

-=> This comment helped draw our attention to the fact that “age” is the only socio-demographic variable in our analysis that is numeric (instead of dichotomous or categorical), and therefore invites further analysis along the lines suggested by the reviewer.
-To address this comment, we created a new figure that plots for age (using a ggridges plot).
-With attention to word length constraints, we summarize the results of this new analysis in the manuscript, and add the full figure into a new section of the appendix.
-Our revised text on this reads as follows:
+=> Thank you for this comment, which helped draw our attention to the fact that age is the only numerical socio-demographic variable in our analysis (i.e., not dichotomous or categorical), and therefore invites further analysis along the lines suggested by the reviewer.
+To address this, we created a new figure that plots for age (using a ggridges plot).
+With attention to word length constraints, we summarized the results of this new analysis in the manuscript, and added the full figure into a new section of the appendix, “Appendix I: Age Distribution Among Clusters.”
+Our revised text on this new analysis reads as follows (p.
+X):

 In the manuscript:

-“XX” p.
-XX
+“XX”

-In the appendix:
+In the Appendix (p.
+X):

-“XX” p.
-XX
+“XX”

 [Generate a ggridges plot for age in the appendix and point to it in the main body]